 It was just a few months after an otherwise perfectly normal mammogram that Maria noticed a change in one of her breasts.
 Not one to brush it off in ignorance in hopes that it will go away, she followed up with her doctor.

 That led Maria to a ductogram and a core needle biopsy.
-When her doctor scheduled fine needle guided biopsies, the physician didn’t need to tell her she had breast cancer.
+When her doctor scheduled fine needle guided biopsies, the doctor didn’t need to tell her she had breast cancer.
 “I already knew,” she said.

 While her husband, three children and work family were aware of what was going on, Maria then had to break the news to her parents, siblings and in-laws.
 “This was very tough and very emotional,” she said.
 “I was numb.”